philloooo/pwa-unique-id/explainer.md

 A web app is installed on a user’s Android device.

-On Android this app has an id minted using platform, browser, normalized_manifest_url.
+On Chromium Android this app has an id minted using platform, browser, normalized_manifest_url.
 The WebAPK’s Android package name is org.chromium.webapk.<id>.

 [Migration](#migration-for-user-agents) will have to be performed to support existing apps for options that do not use manifest_url as the identifier.